There are three general purpose filters available in Movebank that Data Managers can use to identify and flag location

 Duplicate records can end up in datasets for a variety of reasons, and can cause problems with data analysis.
 The duplicate filter allows you to flag records with the same tag ID and timestamp as other records in the data.
 You can optionally require values in additional attributes to match in order to be considered a duplicate.
-The filter options look like this:
+The filter key attribute options look like this:

 To require the filter to look for matches in additional attributes, select each attribute from under Available attributes and click on to add it to the list of Key attributes.

-When you run the filter, it will go through records in order of event ID (based on the order in which they were imported and the same order you see them in the Event Editor) and retain the first record of each set of duplicates, flagging any subsequent records for which the key attributes are duplicated.
+When you run the filter, it will go through records in order of event ID (based on the order in which they were imported, and the same order in which you see them in the Event Editor).
+By default, the first record of each set of duplicates will be retained, and any subsequent records for which the key attributes are duplicated will be flagged.

 Setting advanced preferences: To further control which duplicates are flagged, you can designate a preferred value for any attribute when choosing which of the duplicate records to retain.
 This can be helpful if records with the same key attributes vary in quality or completeness.
 For example, you could preferentially retain duplicate records where transmission-protocol = GPRS or gps-activity is_not_null.
 This feature is currently only available when running filters from the Studies page.